0xsuryansh/SortMyYoutube/README.md

 - Optimized Search API which also supports partial match for search query in either video title or description
 - Dashboard to view the stored videos with options to search

+### Proposed Solution :
+- For async calls to Youtube API Annotation @Scheduled annotation marks a method to be scheduled
+- Processing of @Scheduled annotations is performed by registering a ScheduledAnnotationBeanPostProcessor

+- For paginated response : A Page<T> instance is queried from mongo db, in addition to having the list of Videos, also knows about the total number of available pages.
+It triggers an additional count query to achieve it.

+- For optimized search TextIndex and SearchIndex are created through code on mongoDb atlas for fuzzy search  : relevant search results regardless of typos or spelling errors

+- Swagger is used as an alternate to dashboard, the APIs documentation and execution can be easily observed.

 ### Tech Stack
 - **Java 8**
 - **Spring Boot 2.7.1**